 There are three main types of pedestrian crossing:

-These can also be used by cyclists who have the right to ride across them, without dismounting.
+These can also be used by cyclists who have the right to ride across them without dismounting.
 Again there is no flashing amber stage.
 They use a normal traffic light sequence.
-They are named toucan because, two can cross at the same time.
-You will find them where both footpath and cycle lane cross a road.
+They are named toucan because two can cross at the same time.
+You will find them where the footpath and cycle lane cross a road.

 These are controlled by lollipop men and women.
 They are temporary crossings that help school children and their parents cross the road safely.
 The may be preceded by a warning sign and/or a twin flashing light beacon which will operate at the beginning and end of the school day.